Fractured Magic: Chapter Ten

 “And I suppose you’d know, being so old yourself,” Dinara teased.

-“A fair point,” he said.
-There must have been something strange in his tone, because Dinara peered around his shoulder to try to see his expression.
-He forced a laugh and a shrug.
+“Ah.
+Maybe I wouldn’t,” he said.
+There must’ve been something strange in his tone because Dinara peered around his shoulder to try to see his expression.
+He forced a smile and a shrug.
 “I think Tabia is just happy for you.”

 “Maybe,” Dinara conceded, “But I still feel bad.”

 Dinara wiggled to get down.
-“Here's fine, thank you,” she said, pressing a quick kiss to the back of his neck before jumping down.
-She hurried up the rickety steps to her trailer ahead of him.
-Its paint was chipped and cracked and you got splinters if you so much as rested your palm on the handrail, but it had carried Dinara thousands of miles.
+“Here’s fine, thank you,” she said, pressing a quick kiss to the back of his neck before jumping down.
+The paint of her rickety trailer was chipped and cracked and you got splinters if you so much as rested your palm on the handrail, but it had carried Dinara thousands of miles.
 Her parents had built this trailer themselves after their marriage, and it had been with Dinara since.
 In that time, it had seen all of Calaidia.

 Dinara turned to Roman as soon as they were inside.
 Standing at barely over five feet, she had to crane her neck to meet his eye.
-“You're going to stay for the whole show tonight, right?” she asked.
+“You’re going to stay for the whole show tonight, aren’t you?” she asked.

 “What do you mean?”
 Roman asked.
 When he tried to step closer, she held him at arm’s length.

-“Don't give me that.
-I know you've been leaving early.
-And the times you do stay, you like like you’ve eaten something sour the whole time.
+“Don’t give me that; I know you’ve been leaving early.
+And the times you do stay, you look like you’ve eaten something sour the whole time.
 Do you really hate it that much?”

 Roman winced.
-“Ah...it has nothing to do with you, I promise.
-I told you when Cahrn first picked it, I don't like the story.
-Obviously, tonight’s show will be different,” he said, taking Dinara's wrist and slowly reeling her in.
+“It has nothing to do with you, I promise.
+Like I told you when Cahrn first picked the festival lineup, I just don’t like that story.
+Tonight’s show is different,” he said, taking Dinara’s wrist and slowly reeling her in.
 This time, Dinara let him.

 “Are you sure it’s not about Cahrn?
 You always leave right when he comes on.”

-“It's the character he's playing,” Roman said reluctantly.
+“It’s not Cahrn.
+It’s the character he’s playing,” Roman said reluctantly.

 Dinara frowned.
 “Egil?” she asked.
 It became her turn to hold on when Roman stiffened and tried to wriggle away.
 It was a common dance of theirs, a push-pull.
 “Who doesn’t like Egil stories?”